pratik1509/reservation/README.md

 ### API communication with ProvidedApi

-You can use the HTTP API or the GRPC API, you should check the [Swagger](http://localhost:7172/swagger/index.html) for more info.
-We know that the GRPC implementation is faster.
-But it is not working right now.
-You can fix it and use it.
+It uses the  **GRPC** API, you should check the [Swagger](http://localhost:7172/swagger/index.html) for more info.

-The solution includes the proto of Provided API and a small piece of code that tries to connect with the GRPC API, but it does not work.
+The solution includes the proto of Provided API and a small piece of code that tries to connect with the GRPC API.

 ### Cache

-We will like to have a cache layer to cache the response from the Provided API because the API is slow and fails a lot.
-We will like to call the API and in case of failure try to use the cached response.
-The cache should use the Redis container provided in the docker-compose.yaml
+Application uses the **Redis** container provided in the docker-compose.yaml

 ### Execution Tracking

-We want to track the execution time of each request done to the service and log the time in the Console.
+We track the execution time of each request done to the service and log the time in the Console.
-By default, we set the loggers to log in to the Console, so you only need to worry where to put the Logger in the code.

-### Provided API

-We know that [**Provided API**](http://localhost:7172/swagger/index.html) may have some configuration issues, and we will like them to be found and fixed, if possible.

-## Add the Request to cUrls file

-We added a file next to this readme named `cUrls.txt`.
-Please add a curl command for each of the commands and queries that you implemented to this file.

----

-### Feedback

-You can add any feedback you want to send us in the file `Feedback.md` located next to this file.
-If you find something you cannot do or fix, add it to this document.